irelia0nerf/irelia0nerf/README.md

 - The overwhelming burden of compliance, audit, and privacy (LGPD/GDPR)

 **Problem:**
 Legacy architectures are inherently opaque.
 Most “audit trails” are forensic, partial, and expensive to reconstruct.
-Regulators and executives live with operational uncertainty and fragmented trust.
+Regulators and executives live with operational uncertainty and fragmented[...]

 **Founder’s Solution:**
-FoundLab is building a new market category: **Auditable Trust Infrastructure (ATI)** — not another RegTech app, but a protocol-level foundation for real-time, mathematically provable trust, designed for regulated markets.
+FoundLab is building a new market category: **Auditable Trust Infrastructure (ATI)** — not another RegTech app, but a protocol-level foundation for real-time, mathematically provable trust, des[...]

 ---